R511: Instructional Technology Foundations (Spring 2016)

 6. Final Project and Reflection (see options) 50 points April 24

 Note: Many of the course tasks will require an associated reflection paper.
 Note also that the “Midterm Teams” will be determined democratically and with student voices, if possible.

 Total Points = 180 (Grading will be according to a 90-80-70-60 scale; see below.)

 Grades: 180 or more = A+; 168 = A; 162 = A-; 156 = B+; 150 = B; 144 = B-; 138 = C+; 132 = C; 126 = C-; 120 = D+; 114 = D; 108 = D-.

-All papers will be evaluated for criteria such as (1) organization and clarity; (2) coherence and flow; (3) content appropriateness and relevancy; (4) apparent effort expended and completeness; (5) originality and creativity; (6) attention to details (including the use of APA 6th edition where appropriate).
+All papers will be evaluated for criteria such as: (1) organization and clarity; (2) coherence and flow; (3) content appropriateness and relevancy; (4) apparent effort expended and completeness; (5) originality and creativity; and (6) attention to details (including the use of APA 6th edition where appropriate).
 I will use more detailed grading rubrics for several of the tasks.

 Lateness: I have a 48 hour lateness policy with no penalties.
 Anything submitted after that 48 hour cushion or window loses 1 point per day.

 Class Discussion (Task #1 Group; Task #2 Individual but shared)